Shadowgar/Scheduling-ai/plan.md

 1.  **Implement the schedule editing interface:**
     *   Create React components for displaying and editing the schedule.
-    *   Implement drag-and-drop functionality for assigning shifts to employees.
     *   Implement forms for creating, updating, and deleting shifts.
 2.  **Integrate the interface with the backend:**
     *   Connect the frontend components to the backend API endpoints for shift management.